JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20260210.md

 ## Highlights

-### Incomplete and misleading Local Voters' Pamphlet (LVP) tax measure descriptions
+### Incomplete Local Voters' Pamphlet (LVP) tax measure descriptions

-Most (75+%) of this election's new multi-year Enrichment Levies (that districts are incorrectly calling EP&O Levies) are significant tax increases in dollars over their previous multi-year Enrichment Levies.
-But from the descriptions in the LVP, those tax increases are hidden and not clearly shown to voters.
+Most (75+%) of this election's new multi-year Enrichment Levies are significant tax increases in dollars over their previous multi-year Enrichment Levies.
+But from the descriptions in the LVP, those tax increases are not clearly shown to voters.
 For example, the Mukilteo SD in Snohomish County has an Enrichment Levy that is a 42% increase in dollars.
 See Figure 1.
 ![Mukilteo SD Enrichment Levy Totals](pagesManual/LeviesReport/20260210/MukilteoEnrichment.png "Mukilteo SD Enrichment Levy Totals")

 <p style="text-align: left;">Figure 1.</p>

 However, the LVP description states that the Enrichment Levy is a replacement for an expiring levy.
-That gives the false impression that voters are voting to continue a levy tax at the same amount, in dollars, as the previous levy.
+That gives the impression that voters are voting to continue a levy tax at the same amount, in dollars, as the previous levy.
 See Figure 2.

 ![Mukilteo SD LVP Enrichment Description](pagesManual/LeviesReport/20260210/MukilteoDistrictsLVPDescOnEnrichLevy.png "Mukilteo SD LVP Enrichment Description")

 <p style="text-align: left;">Figure 2.
 LVP Snapshot, Mukilteo SD Enrichment Levy.</p>

 There is no mention of the 42% increase in dollars.
 What is presented is a table showing 3 columns: the Collection Years, the district's
 Estimated Levy Rate per $1,000 of Assessed Value, and the Levy Amount.
 That 2nd column showing the Estimated Levy Rate should be prohibited from the LVP and from all of the district's campaign materials.
-The reason is that it is incomplete.
+The reason is that it is mathematically incomplete.
-Estimated Levy Rates in future years can be made to be almost anything.
-The district needs to show their assumption for Total Assessed Value (TAV) changes in each future year.
+The district needs to also show their assumption for Total Assessed Value (TAV) changes in each future year.
-Voters/taxpayers will then need to multiply their property's current year assessed value (AV) by those assumed future year TAV changes and then use the district's Estimated Levy Rates.
+Voters/taxpayers will then need to multiply their property's current year assessed value (AV) by those assumed future year TAV changes and then they can use the district's Estimated Levy Rates.
 Or better, the district and the county elections department should only show the "Effective" Future Tax Rates which would be the district's Estimated Levy Rates multiplied by the assumed TAV changes, compounded.
 See Figure 3